The Rough Notes Company

 By Robert N. Kretzmer, CIC

 December marks our annual call for independent agents, brokers, or agencies to be nominated for The Rough Notes Company Community Service Award.
-This award recognizes and honors independent agents for their extraordinary and positive contributions.
+This award was originated to recognize and honor independent agents for their extraordinary and positive contributions within their local communities.
+Our industry has a proud tradition of volunteering time, efforts, and financial resources on behalf of community members in need.

 The Rough Notes Company, publisher of Rough Notes magazine, sponsors the annual Community Service Award for independent agents, brokers, or agencies because we firmly believe that helping others in need is extremely important, and we want to honor the professionals who perform those special community service projects that help the less fortunate.